 - Select an ingest format or method.
 For example, API Poller, Email, Syslog, HTTP, TCP; click here for more information about supported formats and methods.

 - What does Enable process correlation for user-defined alerts mean?
 Many EDR platforms allow users to create their own list of rules that can trigger alerts.
-These alerts are typically high volume and, from a threat investigation perspective, usually have little to no value and may even hinder alert analysis.
+These alerts are typically high volume and, from an MDR perspective, usually have little to no value and may even hinder alert analysis.
 Process correlation requires Red Canary to make additional calls to EDR APIs, so enabling process correlation for these alerts may cause Red Canary to exceed rate-limits.
 Therefore, process correlation for these alerts is not enabled by default on new and existing alert sources.

 - Click Save Configuration.

 - You now need to parse the alerts that will be coming into Red Canary.
 Click Activate to begin processing alerts.

 - Click Edit Configure to view the URL that you will be sending alerts to.
 From here you will notice a new section on the window.
 You will be able to view the URL and Port where your security product will send the alerts to.

 Red Canary TLS Certificate for Ingest over TLS (Recommended)